-I've run into a sync loop: either my contacts are repeatedly duplicating, I'm making edits to my contacts and those edits aren't sticking, or I'm noting mass deletions.
-What is happening and how can I fix it?
+I've run into a sync loop: Either my contacts are repeatedly duplicating, I'm making edits to my contacts & those edits aren't sticking, or I'm noting mass deletions.
+What is happening, and how can I fix it?

 Typically, sync loops manifest as mass contact duplication or deletion.
-Currently, we have a detection system which watches for these effects and temporarily suspends syncing in your Contacts+ account when this happens.
+Currently, we have a detection system that watches for these effects and temporarily suspends syncing in your Contacts+ account when this happens.

 That being said, here's how you can determine if there's a syncing loop occurring in your Contacts+ account: